Freewriting is a writing practise where by you pick up a pen (or sit at your keyboard) and write, non-stop for a timed period.

 My characters were lacking motivation, it was too angsty, I used too many adjectives, there was too much backstory and a thousand other criticisms that seemed to cut into my very soul.
 Because while she was right, at the time I took it to mean my secret dream of being a writer could not come true.
 I thought I simply wasn’t good enough.
 And while I did finish my major work – completely different to the first story I’d attempted – it didn’t come from within me the same way.

-That first piece had gloriously and effortlessly bubbled out of me
+That first piece had gloriously and effortlessly bubbled out

 It had come from a part of me which had been locked away and covered in cobwebs for years.
 A part of me I triple barricaded up again until I attended my first writing course about 5 years later.